top of page

 WAND News Late 1960s

 By mid-1966, local newscasts were being listed in time slots that previously were being filled with syndicated programming.
 The last year of Metromedia ownership eliminated all weekend newscasts and reduced the lengths of other weekday and weeknight newscasts.
-Now under LIN Broadcasting ownership, the trend was noticeably stopped.
-As was indicated by the number of ads promoting local news on WAND, a new emphasis on the local news was beginning to take shape.
-The black and white broadcasts of local news would join those other local stations already broadcasting in color.
+Now, under LIN Broadcasting ownership, the trend has noticeably stopped.
+As was indicated by the number of ads promoting local news on WAND, a new emphasis on local news was beginning to take shape.
+The black-and-white broadcasts of local news would join those other local stations already broadcasting in color.
 WICS, WICD, and WCIA had already begun broadcasting their local news in color.

 WAND's New RCA Antenna is a Monster

-Pictured at left is a 1960s picture of the WTVP/WAND studios and broadcast tower.
-The tower described above would replace the broadcast function of the tower pictured here, Over 60 years later this broadcast tower still stands at the WAND studios, although its only use now is to support the studio-transmitter link microwave antenna.
+Pictured left is a 1960s picture of the WTVP/WAND studios and broadcast tower.
+The tower described above would replace the broadcast function pictured here.
+Over 70 years later, this broadcast tower still stands at the WAND studios, although its only use now is to support the studio-transmitter link microwave antenna.

 (picture courtesy of Carol Barnes and WAND)